Noxcrew/noxesium/README.md

 - Fixes various vanilla bugs such as [MC-263293](https://bugs.mojang.com/browse/MC-263293) (Dying resets toggle sprint) and [MC-259812](https://bugs.mojang.com/browse/MC-259812) (Transparent objects are invisible behind text displays).
 - Adds extra systems which lets servers add more content, including a custom sound system, creating custom speed boosters or jump pads, and drawing player heads in text.
-- Introduces optional performance settings for limiting the fps at which the user interface is rendered.

 Noxesium is directly developed by [Noxcrew](https://noxcrew.com/), creators of MC Championship and MCC Island, as a result most features of Noxesium originate directly from issues encountered by players of those projects.